glycerine/textsecure-client/README.md

 Configuration
 -------------

-This cannot be configured YET.
-The best you can do is configure in janimo's cmd/textsecure folder and then copy and paste the .storage and .config directories over to this folder.
+Before starting the Application for the first time, go into the .config directory and edit contacts.yml and config.yml to your liking.
+You should then have everything you need to get started.

 Usage
 -----

-This doesn't work yet, there is no usage
+This doesn't work yet, there is no usage - BUT SOON IT SHALL WORK HAHAHA BECAUSE NOW YOU CAN SEND MESSAGES HOW GREAT IS THAT!

 Discussions
 -----------